CS2340-Team-36/spotify_wrapper/README.md

 ### A. User Authentication
 - Users can create an account and log in to access personalized features such as saving and viewing past Spotify wraps.
 - Users can log out, and their account information is persisted after exiting the website.
-- Users can creatr wraps from different spotify accounts withint he same local account
+- Users can create wraps from different spotify accounts withint he same local account
 - Users can delete their account and their wraps.

 ### B. Spotify Wrap Generation